AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 ### Memory

 Upgrading the applications and extensions you obtain from the Commerce Marketplace and other sources can require up to 2 GB of RAM.
-If you are using a system with less than 2 GB of RAM, we recommend you create a [swap file](https://support.magento.com/hc/en-us/articles/360032980432); otherwise, your upgrade might fail.
+If you are using a system with less than 2 GB of RAM, create a [swap file](https://support.magento.com/hc/en-us/articles/360032980432); otherwise, your upgrade might fail.

 ### Operating systems (Linux x86-64)